 Moreover, in the European Union, a "conditional" MA may be granted in cases where all the required safety and efficacy data are not yet available.
 The conditional MA is subject to conditions to be fulfilled for generating the missing data or ensuring increased safety measures.
-It is valid for one year and has to be renewed annually until fulfillment of all the conditions.
-Once the pending studies are provided, it can become a "standard" MA.
-However, if the conditions are not fulfilled within the timeframe set by the EMA, the MA ceases to be renewed.
+It is valid for one year and has to be renewed annually until fulfillment of all the conditions ("specific obligations").
+Once the pending specific obligations are fulfilled, it can become a "standard" MA.
+However, if the specific obligations are not fulfilled within the timeframe set by the EMA, the European Commission may, based on a scientific recommendation by the EMA, refuse to renew the MA.
 Furthermore, MA may also be granted "under exceptional circumstances" when the applicant can show that it is unable to provide comprehensive data on the efficacy and safety under normal conditions of use even after the product has been authorized and subject to specific procedures being introduced.
 This may arise in particular when the intended indications are very rare and, in the present state of scientific knowledge, it is not possible to provide comprehensive information, or when generating data may be contrary to generally accepted ethical principles.
 This MA is close to the conditional MA as it is reserved to medicinal products to be approved for severe diseases or unmet medical needs and the applicant does not hold the complete data set legally required for the grant of an MA.
 However, unlike the conditional MA, the applicant does not have to provide the missing data and will never have to.
-Although the MA "under exceptional circumstances" is granted definitively, the risk-benefit balance of the medicinal product is reviewed annually and the MA is withdrawn in case the risk-benefit ratio is no longer favorable.
+Although the MA "under exceptional circumstances" is granted definitively, the risk-benefit balance of the medicinal product is reviewed annually and the European Commission may, based on a scientific recommendation by the EMA, revoke the MA in case the risk-benefit ratio is no longer favorable.